 The use of restrictive practices is a significant issue in aged care.
 ACJ is creating Fact Sheets on restrictive practices with the aim of reducing serious incidences of restrictive practices in aged care settings through legal education and access to legal support.
 This project received funding through the Victorian Legal Services Board Grants Program.
 The collection of Fact Sheets are designed to support the aged care community and also include dedicated Fact Sheets for the legal community.
-They will contain information on chemical, mechanical, physical and environmental restraint, and mechanical restraint, in both residential care and home care.
+The collection contains information on chemical, mechanical, physical and environmental restraint, and seclusion.